"What we intend for our children, through a super curriculum:

 It details such as how we teach reading (through the Letters and Sounds programme in the early years, for example) as well as then showing all the other subjects, and how they link together.

-Please click on the links below which are used by KS2 children for maths homework, games and times table challenges:
+Please click on the links below.
+Times Table Rock Stars and My Maths are used by KS2 children for maths homework, games and times table challenges: